The connected farm is smarter than you think

-Precision agriculture is redefining the science of feeding the planet.
-We're seeing new levels of efficiency, societal responsibility, and nutrition through the application of location intelligence and the emergence of a deep geospatial consciousness.
+Precision agriculture technology is redefining the science of feeding the planet.
+We're seeing new levels of efficiency, societal responsibility, and nutrition through the application of location intelligence and the emergence of a deep geospatial information consciousness.

 Welcome to the era of sustainable sustenance.

 Microlocation, the nanogeography of precision agriculture technology—On a precision agriculture farm, advanced technology is everywhere, and it's location intelligent: mobile devices combined with smart maps, sensors embedded in both equipment and fields, and pickers equipped with trackable smart devices so that the farm operations manager can see where they were and when they picked that produce.
 That can help farm management isolate contamination issues so that food isn't unnecessarily destroyed, and it can help farmers identify their best produce so that they can repeat that success.

 Soon artificial intelligence (AI)-based robots that are spatially aware will navigate a field to pick produce.
 Already, insurance companies are flying drones over fields after floods, fires, and tornados in order to do rapid damage assessment, promptly cut a check, and get farmers back on their feet.
 Some companies fly their fields toward the end of the growing season to analyze the vegetative index and get an indication of what the yield will be.
 That allows them to tell grain elevator workers to anticipate 5,000 bushels of corn, for example, letting them plan how many combines and tractor trailers they'll need to process it all.